codio-content/MySQL-What_is_a_database/.guides/content/Query-operators-49fa.md

 An advantage of writing SQL code in a `*.sql` file is that we can use new lines to make our code more readable.

-Let's _SELECT_ from the _names_ table only the _SURNAME_ that is equal to the text string, _Steele_ (remember that text strings are one of the many datatypes SQL recognizes and must be written inside single or double quotes):
+Let's _SELECT_ from the _names_ table only the _surname_ that is equal to the text string, _Steele_ (remember that text strings are one of the many datatypes SQL recognizes and must be written inside single or double quotes):

 ```
 -- Inside the people.sql file:

 SELECT * FROM names
-WHERE SURNAME = 'Steele';
+WHERE surname = 'Steele';
 ```

 And source it like this: